-

 I could not be more proud to share the story one of my first PhD students in the lab.
 Shout out to Tabitha, and all the co-authors who made this dream become reality!

+Left: mitochondrial association of the Pink1 mRNA prevents mitophagy induction, the PINK1 protein is inactivated by cleavage.
+Right: only if the mRNA is dissociated, mitophagy of damaged mitochondria can proceed due to stabilization of the PINK1 protein.
+Artwork by Julia Kuhl.
 Tabitha identified a molecular switch that allows neurons to turn mitophagy on and off, by tethering the Pink1 mRNA to mitochondria.
 This protects mitochondria in neurons from being used as a simple nutrient source, because we all know they are much more important than that!

 Molecularly, the Pink1 mRNA tethering complex is phosphorylated by AMPK to keep the amount of PINK1-mediated mitophagy low.
 Only upon untethering, e.g. upon inactivation of AMPK by insulin signaling, can mitophagy process and the neuron take care of damaged mitochondria.